lucylai96/spring2022/syllabus.md

 | 04/27          | Paper proposal due (in Section)                                                                   |
 | **05/09**      | Final paper due                                                                                   |

-**Late policy:** You are allowed one (1) late pass for problem sets.
+ **Late policy:** You are allowed one (1) late pass for problem sets (up to two days).
 After that, 1 point will be deducted off your problem set grade for each subsequent day that it is late.

 ## Collaboration and Academic Integrity 👨🏻‍💻
 Discussion and the exchange of ideas are essential to doing academic work.
 For assignments in this course, you are encouraged to consult with your classmates as you work on problem sets and exercises.
 However, after discussions with peers and/or TFs, make sure that you can work through the problem yourself and ensure that any answers you submit for evaluation are the result of your own efforts.
 If any books, articles, websites, lectures, etc that have significantly helped you with your work, please use appropriate citation practices.
 Be sure to familiarize yourself with the [Harvard honor code](https://honor.fas.harvard.edu/honor-code), and follow it.